A Celiac’s Gluten Free Guide to France

 You can also follow Soraya from Gluten Free in Paris (founder of the ‘week without gluten’ even there!) on Instagram, here.

-• Breizh Cafe serves traditional buckwheat galettes from Brittany, made with local ingredients and best paired with a traditional cider.
+• For the safest bet, opt for Breizh Cafe.
+They serve traditional buckwheat galettes made with local ingredients and best paired with a traditional cider.
 Breizh has locations in Paris as well as in the Breton town of Saint-Malo, and its nearby neighbour Cancale, a commune dubbed the “oyster capital” of Brittany.

 Gluten free restaurants in Antibes